Women in Cuba: Education

 Girls in school uniform, near Pinar del Río, Cuba.
 2006.

 Historically, Cuba was a largely agrarian society, with a tourism-based economy in the urban areas, primarily Havana.
 Many women were forced to work as maids or prostitutes in these areas because there were not many other choices for them, as they were excluded from educational opportunities.
-Before the revolution, around 70% of women in the workforce were domestic servants, working for long hours with low pay and little to no benefits.
-Only around 194,000 women were in the workforce, with around 700,000 considered unemployed and 300,000 underemployed.
+Before the revolution, around 70% of women in the workforce were domestic servants, working for long hours with low pay, and little to no benefits.
+Only around 194,000 women were in the workforce, with around 700,000 considered unemployed and 300,000 under-employed.

 After the revolution, the FMC fought to establish equal educational rights for women.
 The organization met with other Latin American countries to share ideas for positive increases in women's education.
-The FMC started by establishing schools specifically for women who were domestic servants and prostitutes and schools for women living in poverty.
+The FMC started by establishing schools specifically for women who were domestic servants and prostitutes, and schools for women living in poverty.
 These schools were designed to help women develop a broader range of skills, ultimately helping them to gain the ability to obtain higher education.
 These schools also set out to help with the country's history of rates of illiteracy.
-About a quarter of the population of Cuba was illiterate when Fidel Castro took power and over half were women.
+About a quarter of the population of Cuba was illiterate when Fidel Castro took power, and over half were women.
 By 1961, nearly the entire country was literate, primarily in thanks to volunteers (of which around 56% were young women) going to rural areas to teach literacy.

-As of 2011, women in Cuba made up more than 80% of university students and around 68% of university graduates.
-Comparatively, women made up about 57% of undergraduates in the United States in 2008.
-Women in Cuba also make up about 81% of medical students, but are underrepresented in math and science fields, representing only 46% of natural science and math students, 37% of technical studies students, and 30% of engineering students.
+As of 2011, women in Cuba made up more than 80% of university students, and around 68% of university graduates.
+Comparatively, women made up about 57% of under-graduates in the United States in 2008.
+Women in Cuba also make up about 81% of medical students, but are under-represented in math and science fields, representing only 46% of natural science and math students, 37% of technical studies students, and 30% of engineering students.